-- SpamSieve is now much better at catching a new type of spam message that previous versions had been inconsistent at catching. - Worked around some more spammer tricks to improve accuracy. - Improved the way message attachments are analyzed. - Fixed bug that could cause improper analysis of messages from Apple Mail or Eudora, leading to reduced accuracy. - Improved phish detection. - Improved the performance of the Apple Mail training commands on Tiger and Jaguar. - Made some changes to the way spam messages are colored in Apple Mail.
+- SpamSieve is now much better at catching a new type of spam message that previous versions had been inconsistent at catching. - Worked around some more spammer tricks to improve accuracy. - Improved the way message attachments are analyzed.

+- Fixed bug that could cause improper analysis of messages from Apple Mail or Eudora, leading to reduced accuracy. - Improved phish detection. - Improved the performance of the Apple Mail training commands on Tiger and Jaguar. - Made some changes to the way spam messages are colored in Apple Mail.
 Now, the most spammy color (blue) is reserved for messages with scores 99 or higher, i.e. messages that matched a blocklist rule, had encoded HTML parts, or were known to definitely be spam. - The Show Window command in Apple Mail can now open the SpamSieve help. - Under certain circumstances, SpamSieve can now detect at launch whether the application package is damaged, rather than too-quietly reporting errors in the log during message processing. - Improved the troubleshooting documentation. - Updated the Japanese localization.

-- SpamSieve is now a universal binary. - Made various changes to SpamSieve's tokenizer and HTML parser to improve accuracy. - Improved filtering of messages containing attachments. - Added Apple Mail settings to control whether messages trained as spam are marked as read and/or left on the server. - Better at finding notification sounds that are built into mail clients. - Now shows uncertain growls when notification is suppressed. - SpamSieve now delegates more file reveal operations to Path Finder 4, since it fixes a bug in Path Finder 3 that prevented certain reveals from working. - Rather than typing (or copying and pasting) your name and serial number to personalize SpamSieve, you can now click the x-spamsieve:// URL that's sent to you when you purchase SpamSieve or get a serial number reminder. - Fixed bug where the rules list would scroll one rule up if it was scrolled to the bottom and you edited a rule.
+- SpamSieve is now a universal binary101. - Made various changes to SpamSieve's tokenizer and HTML parser to improve accuracy. - Improved filtering of messages containing attachments. - Added Apple Mail settings to control whether messages trained as spam are marked as read and/or left on the server. - Better at finding notification sounds that are built into mail clients. - Now shows uncertain growls when notification is suppressed. - SpamSieve now delegates more file reveal operations to Path Finder 4, since it fixes a bug in Path Finder 3 that prevented certain reveals from working. - Rather than typing (or copying and pasting) your name and serial number to personalize SpamSieve, you can now click the x-spamsieve:// URL that's sent to you when you purchase102 SpamSieve or get a serial number reminder103. - Fixed bug where the rules list would scroll one rule up if it was scrolled to the bottom and you edited a rule. - Added Spanish localization and updated the Danish, Italian, Swedish, and Vietnamese localizations. - Improved the installation and troubleshooting documentation. - Removed spurious Section 4.4.1 of the manual.